olavidz01-dev/Multi-store_Retail_Performance_Analysis-Aurora_Threads_Boutique/README.md

 ## Business Overview
 Aurora Threads is a premium fashion boutique specializing in high-end designer apparel, footwear, and accessories.
-Renowned for its curated collections and signature personalized shopping experience, the boutique operates three stores, catering to a discerning, fashion-forward clientele that values exclusivity and craftsmanship.
+Renowned for its curated collections and signature personalized shopping experience.
+The boutique operates three stores, catering to a discerning, fashion-forward clientele that values exclusivity and craftsmanship.

 As competition intensifies in the luxury retail market, Aurora Threads is embracing data-driven decision-making to strengthen its strategic edge.
 With growing datasets capturing customer behavior, sales performance, product trends, and branch activity, the boutique now has the opportunity to uncover deeper insights in identifying top-performing categories, understanding high-value customer segments, and optimizing inventory allocation across locations.
 By leveraging these insights, Aurora Threads aims to refine its merchandising strategy, elevate customer engagement, and sustain its position as a leader in the luxury fashion space.